-The CurrexSole has created a patented design that bridges the gap between the profile of your foot and your shoe, creating a force transfer point that helps alleviate pain and prevent injuries.
+CurrexSole has created a patented design that bridges the gap between the profile of your foot and your shoe, creating a “force transfer point” that helps alleviate pain and prevent injuries.

-Reviewers enjoyed the soft support of the Currexsole RunPro Low insoles.
-Some were concerned about the narrowness of the heel, but other reviewers said despite their initial concern, they did fit well.
+Reviewers enjoy the soft support of the Currexsole RunPro Low insoles.
+Some are concerned about the narrowness of the heel, but other reviewers say that, despite their initial concern, they did fit well.

-Most everyone said the gel dots along the heel, and big toe areas helped keep the insoles in place and provided more cushioning than they expected.
+Most everyone says the gel dots along the heel and big toe areas help keep the insoles in place and provide more cushioning than they expected.

 - Soft and supportive